sjkelleyjr/Deadlock/chapters/chapter_15.md

 "Two weeks to investigate complaints about not being excited enough about broken systems?"

 David's smile remained unchanged.
-"I have a process to follow.
+"I have a procedure to follow.
 I'll be interviewing all team members and preparing a comprehensive report."

 Alex watched as David stood and walked toward Mack's desk, clipboard in hand.
 She could hear him beginning the same prepared statement.